A tribute to the life and work of Brian Torode

 This figure of Christ comes from the Royal Abbey of St Denis.

 It was rescued at the time of the sacrilegious devastation of the monastery about 1793.

 It was through a servant of this famous religious house, old, named, (Aleozec), gardener of the said place, who preserved it.
 To him the outcome is due.

 It was bequeathed to me through her will, by his second daughter Mme Dieiel, widow, who died 12th April 18—, at Beaucamp, Somme District.

-If anyone can offer further information about this precious object please contact: firstname.lastname@example.org
+If anyone is able to offer further information about this precious object please contact: firstname.lastname@example.org